shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 ## Instancing

+Instancing is a great performance booster for certain types of geometry, especially objects with many instances but without many vertices.
+Good examples are grass and fur.
+Instancing avoids the overhead of an individual API call per object, while minimizing memory costs by avoiding storing geometric data for each separate instance.

-Exposed through the `ANGLE_instanced_arrays` extension at WebGL 1 age (90%+ support).
+Instancing is exposed through the `ANGLE_instanced_arrays` extension in WebGL 1 ([92%+ support](http://webglstats.com/)).
-Now we can simply use `drawArraysInstanced` or `drawArraysInstanced` for the draw calls.
+Now with WebGL 2 we can simply use `drawArraysInstanced` or `drawArraysInstanced` for the draw calls.

 ```javascript
 gl.drawArraysInstanced(gl.TRIANGLES, 0, 3, 2);
 ```

-There is a new built-in variable (GLSL 3.00 ES) in the vertex shader called `gl_InstanceID` which can help with the draw instance call.
-For example, We can use this to assign each instance with a separate color.
+There is a new built-in variable (GLSL 3.0 ES) in the vertex shader called `gl_InstanceID` that can help with the draw instance call.
+For example, we can use this to assign each instance with a separate color.

 ```GLSL